ReillyBova/dolphin/Readme.md

 ## Why This Matters
 One game hit especially hard by this issue is the beloved gem, *Paper Mario: The Thousand Year Door*, which uses the Bounding Box effect all over to simulate paper effects.
 Unfortunately, this game is among those that most deserving of emulation, as it looks stunning when scaled to HD resolution, rendered in widescreen, and run with HD textures.

-While it is possible to run *Paper Mario: The Thousand Year Door* (TTYD) on macOS using Dolphin development build 4.0-5124 and achieve 2K resolution and widescreen at typically-full performance (benchmarked using a 2016 15" MacBook Pro running macOS Catalina 10.15.5), **it is NOT possible to use HD Textures** as the community-developed HD Texture pack for TTYD uses a texture naming-scheme that was [introduced in Dolphin 4.0-5234](https://github.com/dolphin-emu/dolphin/pull/1885) — just over 100 minor dev-releases after the last Dolphin build that macOS can still run TTYD on.
+While it is possible to run *Paper Mario: The Thousand Year Door* (TTYD) on macOS using Dolphin development build 4.0-5124 and achieve 2K resolution and widescreen at typically-full performance (benchmarked using a 2016 15" MacBook Pro running macOS 10.15.5 "Catalina"), **it is NOT possible to use HD Textures** as the community-developed HD Texture pack for TTYD uses a texture naming-scheme that was [introduced in Dolphin 4.0-5234](https://github.com/dolphin-emu/dolphin/pull/1885) — just over 100 minor dev-releases after the last Dolphin build that macOS can still run TTYD on.

 ## What I've Done
 This repository began as a fork of [Dolphin 4.0-5124](https://github.com/dolphin-emu/dolphin/pull/1899).
 From there, I merged the changes from [introduced in Dolphin 4.0-5234](https://github.com/dolphin-emu/dolphin/pull/1885) that introduce the new naming scheme for custom textures.
 Therefore, using this custom build of Dolphin, it is possible to experience "Bounding Box" dependent games like *Paper Mario: The Thousand Year Door* scaled to HD resolution, rendered in widescreen, AND run with HD textures.... all on macOS!